NS-Coding/Personal-Finance-Resources/README.md

 # Personal Finance Resources

+**NOTE**: We are not Financial Advisors!
+Everything in this repository is not financial advice!

 The Personal Finance Resources Repository is a Flask web application that helps users manage their investment portfolios efficiently.
 It allows users to configure funds, set up glide paths, rebalance portfolios, and visualize asset allocations over time.

 ## Table of Contents